Difference Generation Processor

 Great Gaming:

-Outstanding gaming experience beyond your personal gameplay to your entire game community.
-The 8th Generation Intel® Core ™ family processor makes it easy to share these experiences with direct streaming or recording, editing, and posting your epic highlights.
-To do the best, get a great Gaming PC powered by the 8th generation Intel® Core ™ i7 processor that allows you to live – and share the ultimate play experience.
+Outstanding gaming experience extends beyond your personal gameplay to your entire game community.
+The 8th Generation Intel® Core ™ family processor makes it easy to share these experiences with direct streaming, recording, editing, and posting your epic highlights.
+To do the best, get a great gaming PC powered by the 8th generation Intel® Core ™ i7 processor that allows you to live and share the ultimate play experience.

-To play a stream of premium films in the amazing 4K UHD, get a sophisticated platform that supports the latest media technology that allows great entertainment today.
-Desktop computers based on the 8th generation Intel® Core ™ processor integrating advanced media technology that carries premium content, high quality to your desktop, including:
+To play a stream of premium films in amazing 4K UHD, get a sophisticated platform that supports the latest media technology that allows great entertainment today.
+Desktop computers based on the 8th generation Intel® Core ™ processor integrate advanced media technology that carries premium content of high quality to your desktop, including:

-Providing smooth streaming from 4K UHD premium entertainment to your PC from a leading online providers
+Providing smooth streaming from 4K UHD premium entertainment to your PC from leading online providers

-Providing a full size, screen watch experience, screen-immersive with 4K video and 360 degree display
+Providing a full-size, screen-watching experience, screen-immersive with 4K video and 360-degree display

 - Allows extraordinary 4K video making and easy sharing